San Andrés Cholula (municipality): Economy and tourism

 The employment in the municipality is roughly evenly divided among agriculture, industry, construction and commerce and tourism.
 About thirty percent of the population is dedicated to agriculture and livestock.
 Principle crops include corn, beans and animal feed.
 Livestock includes dairy and meat cattle, pigs, and domestic fowl, mostly for auto consumption.
 Another thirty percent is dedicated to industry and construction.
 Most industry is related to the making of cheese and other dairy products, furniture making and rustic ironwork.
 Just under thirty five percent is dedicated to commerce and tourism.
-Most commerce is geared towards local needs with two important exceptions, the nightclub scene and tourism, which is focused on the Pyramid.
+Most commerce is geared towards local needs with two important exceptions, the nightclub scene and tourism, which is focused on the Great Pyramid of Cholula.
 The pyramid, topped by the Nuestra Señora de los Remedios Church is one of the region's main tourist attractions, making Cholula one of the better known destinations in central Mexico for foreign travelers.
 Images of this church on top of the pyramid with Popocateptl in the background is frequently used in Mexico's promotion of tourism.

-Geography and environment
+Geography

 The municipality of San Andrés Cholula forms one half of the city of Cholula de Rivadavia in the center west of the state of Puebla.
 San Andres borders the municipalities of San Pedro Cholula, Ocoyucan, Puebla and San Gregorio Atzompa.

 It is located in the Valley of Puebla in the Central Highlands of Mexico with an average altitude of 2150 meters above sea level.

+Hydrography

 The valley floor is an expanse of plains crossed by a number of small rivers, streams and arroyos, with the most significant being the Atoyac River.
 The Atoyac River has its beginning in the runoff of both the Iztaccíhuatl and Popocatepetl volcanoes.
 The municipality is located in the Valley of Puebla on mostly flat land, with a decline towards the southeast towards the Atoyac River.
 There are only a few low hills that do not extend for more than sixty meters above the valley floor, which as those located in the communities of San Francisco Acatepec and San Bernabé Temoxtitla.
 The municipality is in the southern part of the high basin of the Atoyac River, forms the border between San Andres and the city of Puebla.
 The Zapatero River runs east through the municipality and empties into the Atoyac.
 There are also a number of seasonal arroyos such as the Alamo.